Sewa

 Gaudaan is ideally suggested when last bit of karmic clearance is left.
 Often that is when Guides suggest.
 Right at the end.
 As some brave souls choose to clear their karmic baggage through physical suffering towards the end of life, so that they go lighter!

-How sewa is important for future generations too?
+Why Sewa is important for our Future generations too?

 Yesterday, I again had to turn down a desparate client for Karmic Healing session.